NativeScript/workshop/docs/chapters/chapter5.md

   <b>Exercise</b>: Implement the remaining functions
 </h4>

-Now it is time to implement the remaining functions of the `FootballService`.
+Now it's time to implement the remaining functions of the `FootballService`.

 Update the implementation of: